Thoemodachi/PatternAnalysis-2025/recognition/s4747674_YOLO/README.md

 # ISIC Lesion Detection Workflow
 This package trains and evaluates a YOLOv8 detector on the ISIC 2018 dermoscopy dataset.
 It converts the segmentation masks into YOLO-ready bounding boxes, launches Ultralytics training, and runs inference for qualitative checks.
+The current workflow operates as a single-class lesion detector driven solely by the segmentation masks.

 ## Environment Setup
 ```bash